Jongsik/PythonEmbedding_C-/README.md

 Python Embedding Class in C++

 [Usage]
-1. Initialize
+1. Initialize with SetPath()
-2. Function Call
+2. Function Call (See the TestFunction)

 [Enviroment]
 - Windows 10